 Okposo scores twice as Sabres edge Jets

-Kyle Okposo scored both goals, rookie goalie Jonas Johansson recorded his first NHL victory and the Buffalo Sabres beat the visiting Winnipeg Jets 2-1 on Sunday afternoon.
-Okposo netted markers in the first and third periods and stretched his point streak to four games -- three goals and two assists -- in the five games since his return following a six-game absence.
+Kyle Okposo scored both goals, rookie goalie Jonas Johansson recorded his first NHL victory and the Buffalo Sabres beat the visiting Winnipeg Jets, 2-1, on Sunday afternoon.
+Okposo netted markers in the first and third periods and stretched his point streak to four games -- four goals and one assist -- in the five games since his return from a six-game absence.

 An American Hockey League All-Star this season for the Rochester Americans, Johansson won for the first time by making 25 saves in his third career start.
 Zemgus Girgensons contributed two assists, and Brandon Montour and Henri Jokiharju added helpers for Buffalo, which won for the sixth time in the last eight games and improved to 19-10-4 on home ice.